 Developed Around the Original Argyle Country Club (Now Sligo Public Golf Course) before the Beltway bisected the country club grounds.
 This is the reason for the Sudivision names in South 4 Corners such as, “Country Club View”, “Fairway” and “Argyle Forest”.
 The Oldest Houses in South Four Corners date back to the early 1930’s.

 There are 5 houses in South Four Corners that make up a Montgomery County “Historic District”.
 They are the “Polychrome Houses” built by John Joseph Early in 1934 and 1935.
 The houses are outstanding examples of the Art Deco Style with richly ornamented appearance and relatively rare examples of pre-cast concrete panel constuction in single family homes for the time period.
 3 polychrome houses are on Sutherland Road and 2 of the polychrome houses

 face Colesville Road near the exit ramp to the Beltway.
 A Silver Spring Blogger wrote this article about the Polychrome Houses.
-A Recent Article in the Washington Post is about these houses – from Montgomery County The Historic Polychrome House District Article and from 2005 another Washington Post article .
+From Montgomery County The Historic Polychrome House District Article.

 Public Schools in South 4 Corners